4/16/2025

 David Roman

 And good morning.
-Thank you for all the color here on Tariff, obviously a topic we're watching very closely.
+Thank you for all the color here on tariffs, obviously a topic we're watching very closely.
 Maybe you could switch over to some of the business performance metrics here.
-Could you maybe talk to us a little bit about the broader diagnostic strategy here?
-Certainly understanding the unique dynamics of VVP influencing the business in China.
-But as you think about where you're positioned and how you accelerate this business back toward end-market growth, what are the key products that can help you do that?
-And how are you thinking about M&A in this category to support a turn in the growth rate?
+And could you maybe talk to us a little bit about the broader diagnostic strategy here, certainly understanding the unique dynamics of VBP influencing the business in China.
+But as you think about where you're positioned and how you accelerate this business back toward end market growth, What are the key products that can help you do that, and how are you thinking about M&A in this category to support a turn in the growth rate?

 speaker

 Yeah, sure.
 Listen, yeah, a little disappointing on the diagnostic side.
-Yeah, part of it was COVID, but we've also got some improvements to be made here.
-I'd say specifically in China.
-David, to your point, I mean, we're seeing growth in our business, in our diagnostic business everywhere except China.
+Yeah, part of it was COVID, but, you know, we've also got some improvements to be made here.
+I'd say specifically in China, you know, David, to your point, I mean, we're seeing growth in our business, in our diagnostic business everywhere except China.
 Outside of China this quarter, we grew around 7%, which has been in line with our core lab overall growth rate.
 U.S. grew 7%.
 And if you remove kind of the capital piece and just focus on the consumables, it was over 8%.
 EMEA grew 7%.
 Latin America grew mid-teens.
 Our transfusion business grew 7%.
 So I think we're seeing good performance here.
 It's really been a challenge here, as I mentioned, and as you mentioned, which is China.
-It's really price-driven on VVPs.
-I think if you look at what's happened in other VVPs, at least the ones that we've been part of, when you bid on those businesses, yeah, you have a price hit, but you have an offset because you're part of a smaller group of competitors.
-You're picking up volume.
-This one here was very different in that everybody, all manufacturers, stayed on the market, maintained their contracts.
-But we took these price hits.
+And it's really price-driven on VBPs.
+I think if you look at what's happened in other VBPs, at least the ones that we've been part of, when you bid on those businesses, yeah, you have a price hit. but you have an offset because you're part of a smaller group of competitors who are picking up volume.
+This one here was very different in that everybody, all manufacturers stayed on the market, maintained their contracts, but we took these price hits.
 So we're really here faced with the price hit and no volume offset.
-So the team is doing a good job right now at say, at navigating this.
-We're going to have to do better in some of the other geographies.
-And I know the teams are looking at how to accelerate even more our growth rate in the other markets.
+So the team is doing a good job right now, I'd say, at navigating this.
+We're going to have to do better in some of the other geographies, and I know the teams are looking at how to accelerate even more our growth rate in the other markets.
 It's a delicate balance here also, David, as you probably know.
 You can get more growth, but you're going to have to place a lot more capital, and that's going to hit your growth margins.
-So we've kind of looked at this being a kind of a, you know, between a 7 to 9 percent growth where we can grow above the market and still expand margins.
-The team's looking carefully at how to do that, but, you know, offset some of that, some of that challenge coming out of China.
+So we've kind of looked at this being a kind of a, you know, between a 7% and 9% growth where we can grow above the market and still expand margins.
+So the team's looking carefully at how to do that, but offset some of that challenge coming out of China.
 We're just going to have to go through this.
 And it's still an important market.
-It's still got good profitability, but you're just going through this cycle here of VVP that is a little bit different from what we've seen in the past where you don't have the volume offset.
-You know, your question on M&A, yeah, this is a, this is a, you know, we believe diagnostics is critical to health care.
-Seventy percent of health care decisions involve a diagnostic test, which is why we, which is why we've been investing in this business.
-Talking about expanding our portfolio in the blood bank business with a nucleic acid testing system.
+It's still got good profitability, but you're just going through this cycle here of VBP that is a little bit different from what we've seen in the past, where you don't have the volume offset.
+Your question on M&A, yeah, we believe diagnostics is critical to healthcare.
+70% of healthcare decisions involve a diagnostic test, which is why we've been investing in this business, talking about expanding our portfolio in the blood bank business with a nucleic acid testing system.
 I think that's going to be a great opportunity for our business.
-We're excited about, you know, showing the product to our customers this year and start working on really composing a, an offering here that you can have both serology and nucleic acid testing, you know, with Abbott, combined with all the automation and all the other digital service we provide.
+We're excited about showing the product to our customers this year and and start working on really composing an offering here that you can have both serology and nucleic acid testing with Abbott combined with all the automation and all the other digital service we provide.
 We think it's a real strong offering there.
-Other opportunities in diagnostics.
+Are there opportunities in diagnostics?
 Yeah, sure there are.
 I've been public about the areas that we would be looking at in M&A world being medical devices and diagnostics.
-But, you know, we've got, you know, we've got opportunities to do that, but we've also got opportunities to do it organically.
-So.
+But we've got opportunities to do that, but we've also got opportunities to do it organically.

 speaker